Updated: Oct 22

 But what is the artist’s view of life?

 Michelangelo Buonarotti (1475-1564) said that if people knew how hard he worked at his craft, they wouldn’t think his paintings were so marvelous.
-A portrait of Michelangelo by Daniele da Volterra depicts a sullen and rather repulsive individual and not the Bon Vivant one usually associates with Oscar Wilde, the artiste.
+A portrait of Michelangelo by Daniele da Volterra depicts the Renaissance master as a sullen and rather repulsive individual and not the Bon Vivant one usually associates with Oscar Wilde, the artiste.
 Michelangelo avoided women, ate and drank sparingly, and slept in his clothes (including his boots).
 He stank.